For Immediate Release

 CPO of the Year Award is presented to Mr. Peter Kiriacoulacos, CPO and Executive Vice President, Comcast Cable and NBCUniversal.
 The award goes to an outstanding leader whose vision, passion and integrity have proven impactful within the CPO’s corporation as well as the larger supplier diversity community.
 Mr. Kiriacoulacos’ 20-plus-year career in procurement includes positions with Liberty Global, United Global Communications Europe and United Pan-Europe Communications.

-The Leaders for the Future Award is presented to Gene Waddy, CEO, Diversant, and Gary Kallenbach, Chief Procurement Office, UPS.
+The Leaders for the Future Award is presented to Gene Waddy, CEO, Diversant, and Gary Kallenbach, Chief Procurement Officer, UPS.
 These individuals believe in the power of collaboration or co-creation to drive success.
 They commit their time, energy and financial resources to ensure the inclusion of MBEs in corporate business opportunities.

 The Robert M. Stuart Leadership Award, named for Robert M. Stuart, the founding chairman of the Board of the Directors NMSDC, is presented to a leader who has invested their time, energy and passion to advancing opportunities for MBEs in Corporate America.
 This individual is recognized for their overwhelming support and generosity that elevates the entire NMSDC network.
 This year’s honoree is Dr. Leonard Greenhalgh, Director of Programs for Minorities and Women-Owned Businesses and Director of Native American Business Programs, Dartmouth.

 In addition to the above awards, the Vanguard Award is presented to an NMSDC affiliate council president who has exhibited leadership in driving the value proposition for minority supplier development among corporate and MBE constituents throughout the NMSDC network.
 The recipient is announced publicly for the first time at the Leadership Awards ceremony.